Make a World Geography Curriculum work for you by creating one yourself!

 - Around the World Art & Activities: Visiting the 7 Continents Through Craft Fun by Judy Press is recommended for ages 4-8 and includes hands-on fun for your youngest learners.

-Finding an activity based on a famous landmark, the language, or a historical event is another way to make your world geography plans memorable.
+Finding an activity based on a famous landmark, a language, or a historical event is another way to make your world geography plans memorable.

 You can search for games to play on Pinterest as well by typing: [country name] games.
 There are also plenty of ideas on various websites: